 The problem for us volunteers was how to fit in.
 None of us arrived a Muslim, though one or two converted, so we were excluded from religious life, one of the poles around which Moroccan life revolved.
 We were foreigners, and Moroccans, once administered by the French and Spanish, dealt with foreigners in the ways to which they were accustomed.
 They categorized us according to their particular world views.
 Teachers fit in perfectly.
 Others were doing training, stages in French.
 We were Christians or Jews.
 We were spies.
 We were tourists.
 If we were women, maybe marriage material, more likely a potential conquest.
 Volunteers had little control over how they were perceived, though where and how they lived had a bearing.
 Some lived sober lives, some lived out fantasies.
 Some were outrageous.
 But through work and neighborhood life, many volunteers developed friendships that outlasted their service.
 Some returned to Morocco to see co-workers after their service.
 And some did marry Moroccans.

 I knew Ali as a lycée student in Sefrou while in the Peace Corps.
 In 1973 I went back to Morocco with a university sponsored foreign living experience.
 The students in the program lived in a run-down tourist facility in Salé, and they loved it.
 The professor with them stayed in a modest hotel in Rabat.
 I found a Peace Corps volunteer living in Salé who had some extra room so, in order to save money, I moved in paying a share of the rent.
-Ali was sharing a tiny, dark place in Rabat with other students, so I asked him if he wanted to move in, too, and he got to live in a big, uncluttered apartment until I moved out that the summer.
+Ali was sharing a tiny, dark place in Rabat with other students, so I asked him if he wanted to move in too, and he got to live in a big, uncluttered apartment until I moved out that the summer.
 I remember the volunteer’s name, but not what he did.
 His pastime seemed to be picking up foreign tourists, traveling on the cheap, and offering accommodation in hope of sexual favors.
 I thought that scandalous myself.

 I did not hear from Ali again for many years until I received a call out of the blue.
-He was living in Binghamton, attending the State University of New York, where he was pursuing a graduate degree in Comparative Literature.
-His call was a surprise, and, his voice a bit different.
+He was living in Binghamton, attending the State University of New York where he was pursuing a graduate degree in comparative literature.
+His call was a surprise and his voice a bit different.
 He had studied in Manchester, England, and its northern accent overlaid his truly American one, learned from his lycée professor from Yakima, Washington.
 I agreed that I would meet him soon in Binghamton, where I was trying to jumpstart my Ph.D.
 Studies.

 It was at a difficult time in my life, and I never followed through.
 He didn’t call again that I recall, and a few years later I heard from his old Peace Corps teacher, then living in Seattle, that I had hurt him deeply.
 I am more sorry than ever today.
 It was unforgivable, but I cannot undo it.
 So when we talked again, 20 years later, I was nervous.
-As it turned out, it was just two very old friends, remembering shared parts of their youth, lived 50 years ago.
+As it turned out, it was just two very old friends remembering shared parts of their youth, lived 50 years earlier.
 Much has changed, but not everything.

 Thanks, Ali, for your friendship.